joshuabenuck/seran-wiki/README.md

 .\seran-wiki.cmd .\meta-sites
 ```

-Navigate to http://localtest.me:8000/ or http://localtest.me:8000/index.html to view with a remote client or the bundled client, respectively.
+Navigate to http://seran.localtest.me:8000/ or http://seran.localtest.me:8000/index.html to view with a remote client or the bundled client, respectively.
+This site is also reachable via `localhost`.

 ## Meta-Sites